wp-plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 1.2.18.1 =
+= 1.2.19 =
-* New: More info link target option
-* Tweak: Additional HTML ids, for more flexible customization
+* New: Danish translation, thanks to Lui Wallentin Gottler